 We certainly wanted the 50,000 Avios that are awarded as a sign-up bonus after spending $1,000 in purchases within the first 3 months of account opening.
 If we want to go “all in” we can also get 25,000 bonus Avios after spending $10,000 in the first 12 months of account opening, and an additional 25,000 bonus Avios if we spend an additional $10,000 in purchases also within the first 12 months of account opening.
 I’m not sure how much we will end up putting on this card this year, but I know we will certainly at least get the easy 50K Avios for $1K of spending!
 These points are super handy for short flights on BA partners such as Alaska and American Airlines, so don’t discount this just because you don’t fly on British Airways.
 Very helpful for domestic travel as well.
 There is a $95 annual fee for this card.

-I am still awaiting a decision on this card and will call the reconsideration line if I don’t get approved by early next week.
+I am still awaiting a decision on this card.
 I often get “slow approvals” with Chase that happen without my intervention, but take a few days.
-Some prefer to just call reconsideration immediately, and there is some merit to that approach as well.
 I will note that the last two times I have applied with Chase they have pulled my credit from both Experian and Equifax.
 I don’t like getting two pulls for one app, but it has now happened twice in a row for me with Chase.
 Anyone else seeing something similar?
 Once was for a business card and now for this personal card.
-Both happen immediately on the same day and aren’t related to a reconsideration call.

 I wanted this card since it was introduced a couple of months ago as it comes with 85,000 sign-up bonus points (50,000 after first purchase and 35,000 more after $2500 spend within 90 days) and it gives you the last night on your award redemptions for free.
 This means that if I had a two night award stay at a hotel like the May Fair in London that costs 50,000 Club Carlson points each night, that a two night stay now only costs me 50,000 points instead of 100,000!
 That is huge.
 I also appreciate the automatic Club Carlson Gold status and 40K points annually for renewal.
 That is worth the $75 annual fee in my book, so I plan to make this card a keeper.

 I was worried about getting approved for this card since US Bank is notoriously a bit tough on approvals since they don’t like to see a bunch of recent inquiries.
 However, I got approved for their FlexPerks card back in August without issue, and I got approved for this one instantly, so who knows.
-I will point out that I am a pretty conservative churner and did not have many recent inquiries on my report until this churn so that probably helped.
+I will point out that I am pretty conservative when it comes to credit card applications, and did not have many recent inquiries on my report until this app, so that probably helped.
 Here in Texas they pulled my credit from Equifax.

 If all goes as planned, I can potentially get as many as 235,000 sign-up bonus points from these three cards (if I want “all in” on the British Airways card’s spending for the full 100K).
 I’m pretty happy with the three cards I went for, and look forward to getting them in the mail so I can start making progress on the minimum spending requirements.
 Are any of these cards on your radar?
-I’d love to hear about what your next churn will look like.
-Also stay tuned for more details on how churning is impacting my credit score.
+I’d love to hear about what your next series of applications will look like.
+Also stay tuned for more details on how this is impacting my credit score.

-Disclosure: I do receive a commission for the British Airways card or Amex Premier Rewards Gold card if you are approved using my affiliate link.
+Disclosure: I do receive a commission if you are approved using my affiliate link.
 As always, all offers are the best available public offers that I am aware of.
 Thanks for your support!